 Implement a strategy that will get you the response you want back.
 So, you send a good product with no commitment and you might be able to work with them in the future.

-Here is an example of a smaller influencer on YouTube reviewing the brand Doe Lashes eyelash products.
-She provided a step by step tutorial on how to apply the lashes as well as a before and after.
+Here is an example of an influencer on YouTube reviewing the brand Doe Lashes eyelash products.
+She provided a step-by-step tutorial on how to apply the lashes as well as a before and after.
 The Influencer explained how natural eyelashes feel and look.
-She went on to explain how easy the process of putting Doe lashes on.
-The YouTube video time frame was about 2 minutes.
-She implemented a good strategy being a smaller Influencer because the video was straight to the product review.
-This shows how smaller influencers can provide more insight rather than a longer review from a YouTuber with a bigger platform.
+She went on to explain how easy the process of putting Doe lashes on was.
+The YouTube video time frame was about 9 minutes.
+She implemented a good strategy because the video was straight to the product review.
+This shows how influencers can provide more insight rather than a longer review from a YouTuber with a bigger platform.

 Interested in Doe Lashes?
 Read more here.